x

 Nuclear War

-Have you talked to your children about nuclear readiness?
-Do you have a nuclear readiness plan?
-If bombs start going off RIGHT NOW, what is your next course of action?
-If you do not know, then tonight, you need to sit down and contemplate what you would do if Washington, DC, were to get nuked.
+So, have you talked to your children about nuclear readiness?
+Do you have a plan for such a situation?
+If bombs start going off right now, what is your next course of action?

 Making Your Own Child Safety Kit